QYQSDTC/DNN_for_GW_Parameter_Space_Estimation/README.md

 # DNN for GW Hyperarameter Estimation
-Using Depp Learning method to estimate GW parameter space by training DNN with a GW template bank
+Using Depp Learning method to estimate GW parameter space by training DNN with a GW template bank.

+Trying to reproduce the job done in reference.

 # Reference